 This guidance note covers both UK holiday homes and those abroad.
-You should also be familiar with the concepts of the charge to tax arising on the provision of accommodation generally and the calculation methodology for determining the taxable value which are outlined in the Living accommodation guidance note.
+The benefit of accommodation generally and the calculation of the taxable value are outlined in the Living accommodation guidance note.

 For the provision of holidays please refer to the Holidays ― provided or paid for guidance note.

 Unlike with day-to-day accommodation, the meaning of ‘provided’ in ITEPA 2003, s 102 requires little consideration because it is clear for how long the accommodation is provided to the employee; the term requires more consideration in relation to holiday homes.
 HMRC is likely to pay particular interest to small or family-owned businesses which are acquiring properties for the use of a very small number of individuals.
 There are two key questions:

 why does the employer own or rent the accommodation?